apache/kudu/docs/design-docs/raft-config-change.md

 fault tolerance.

 As an example, consider the case of a four-node cluster, each node having 1TB of replica data.
-If a node fails, then its 1TB worth of data must be transfered among the remaining nodes, so we need to wait for 300+GB of data to transfer, which could take up to an hour.
+If a node fails, then its 1TB worth of data must be transferred among the remaining nodes, so we need to wait for 300+GB of data to transfer, which could take up to an hour.
 During that hour, we would have no latency-leveling on writes unless we did something like the above.